hidekatsu-izuno/nuxt-history-state/README.md

 If you set this option to true, It adds a parameter *_p* to url instead of using HTML5 History API state.

-Notice: This option don't work correctly in a asyncData method on ssr.
-If you reload the browser, the backup state will overwrite the result of the asyncData.
-Because the asyncData method is invoked on only the server side when reloading.

 *Default:* false